top of page

 Have you returned yet from scouring the globe for Eden?

-I hope you're home
+I hope you're home,

-where you are.
+wherever you are.

 P.S.